 We can help!
 Read below to see how.

 Low vision is where you have done traditional corrective vision methods such as glasses, contacts, medication or Lasik and are still unable to perform the daily tasks that you desire.
 You have difficulty with driving, watching TV, writing, recognizing faces or reading the paper.
 Through our various techniques, medications, aids and adjustments to daily life, you can return to many of your daily activities.

 There is always a level of shock when you learn that your vision cannot be corrected.
 Robbed of your ability to perform daily tasks, you feel hopeless, having trouble with balance and depressed.
 If that is is the case, we encourage you to seek treatment and counseling.
-The good news is, there are ways to cope with these issues.
-Through the many options of vision aids and rehabilitation, you can return to doing many of the daily functions you did before.
+There are ways to cope with these issues.
+Through the many options of vision aids and rehabilitation, you can return doing many daily functions you did before.

 CentraSight/Implantable Miniature Telescope

 Special binocular type instruments can be placed on the glasses to help make out small objects such as street signs, traffic lights, and facial expressions.
 By placing binoculars on the lenses, it allows these objects to appear closer and become more visible.
 There are a lot of options on the market, ranging from the E-Scoop glasses to bioptic telescopes.
 Contact us today to find the best lenses for your needs.

 CentraSight, a tiny device implanted onto one eye to help those with central vision loss from end-stage AMD.
 The telescope will project images around you onto the healthy, non-degenerated portion of your eye.
 The other eye will then help with peripheral vision.
 This telescopic device is only available to those who haven’t had cataract surgery and are of a certain age.
 Give us a call to discuss if you meet the other various requirements for implementation of this exciting opportunity.